 In spite of this, it’s important to remember that Saturn is on your side!
 It’s relationship with the Sun aids your career; with Venus it can strengthen your relationships; and with Jupiter your self-confidence can be improved beyond belief.

-Find out more about Saturn and its effects when in retrograde here!
+- Find out more about Saturn retrograde and its effects on the zodiac signs! -

 - The positive effects of Saturn include wisdom, patience, ambition, stability, maturity, concentration, responsibility, and perseverance

-- The negative effects of Saturn include coldness, inhibition, obsessiveness, greed, and frustration
+- The negative effects include coldness, inhibition, obsessiveness, greed, and frustration

-- On a symbolic level, Saturn represents structure, time, old age, loneliness, and introversion
+- On a symbolic level, it represents structure, time, old age, loneliness, and introversion

 - Orbital period (the time it takes for Saturn to revolve around the Sun): 29½ years

-- Bodily functions linked with Saturn: Excretory system, immune system, muscle contractions
+- Bodily functions linked: Excretory system, immune system, muscle contractions